 "I oversee our summer feeding, backpack, and school pantry programs.
-For each of these, I'm involved from the beginning to the end-I plan menus, : order food, plan logistics, and manage sites.
+For each of these, I'm involved from the beginning to the end-I plan menus, order food, plan logistics, and manage sites.
 This last year we were able to begin packing our own backpack meals for children in house," Montgomery explained.

 These programs each help ensure that children have access to food even when school isn't in session.
-Each program : program has provided an average of : 48,000 meals over three years to kids over the summer months.
-The backpack program, which provides kids with a backpack stuffed with three pounds of shelf stable foods each weekend, has : also been especially successful.
+Each program addresses a different need and the summer program has provided an average of 48,000 meals over three years to kids over the summer months.
+The backpack program, which provides kids with a backpack stuffed with three pounds of shelf stable foods each weekend, has also been especially successful.

-"The physical act of giving children a meal is really fulfilling, so we have : some great supporters.
+"The physical act of giving children a meal is really fulfilling, so we have some great supporters.
 Every Friday, we feed 1500 kids through that program," Montgomery said.

-But Montgomery's favorite project is one that she has been involved with : her eventual major, she finally settled on program.
+But Montgomery's favorite project is one that she has been involved with since the beginning: the school pantry program.